CrawlScript/GhostCoT/README.md

 👻 Ghost Thinking (Reasoning):
 ------------------------------------------------------------

-To approximate the value of 2 + π, we first need to know the approximate value of π.
+To estimate 2 + π, we need to know the approximate value of π.
 The value of π is approximately 3.14.
-Therefore, we can add it to 2:

-2 + 3.14 = 5.14
+Therefore: 2 + 3.14 = 5.14

-Thus, 2 + π is approximately 5.14.

 ------------------------------------------------------------
 ✨ Final Answer:
 ------------------------------------------------------------

-2 + π ≈ 5.14
+5.14
 ```